 The Mulford South Side Barn Lean-to was a very early, historically significant mid-eighteenth century addition to the main Barn structure.
 The survival of oak clapboards against the outside south wall frame now covered by the South Side Lean-to roof reveals that this wall was enclosed at a very early date, before the exterior cladding (of original application) of the entire building was updated with shingle.
 Further investigation of this portion of the Barn will continue.

-The stabilization process included replacing the deteriorated sills, restoring foundation supports, adding hidden structural ties and epoxy-infill to posts and beams, treating the infested Barn with appropriate insect fumigation procedures, and the restoration of interior and exterior wall, roof, and floor sheathing.
-When the restoration of the Barn is completed, the Barn will permanently extend the exhibit and programming opportunities at the Mulford Farm.
+The Barn has been stabilized with restoration including replacing the deteriorated sills, restoring foundation supports, adding hidden structural ties and epoxy-infill to posts and beams, treating the infested Barn with appropriate insect fumigation procedures, and the restoration of interior and exterior wall, roof, and floor sheathing.
+When the restoration of the Barn is completed, the Barn will permanently extend the exhibit and programming opportunities at Mulford Farm.